National Pollutant Discharge Elimination System (NPDES) Pesticides - Weed Control

 - for drinking water conducted to fulfill statutory requirements under the federal Safe Drinking Water Act or the California Health and Safety Code.

-Dischargers do not need a SIP exception to get covered under State Water Board Order 2013-0002-DWQ.
-However, since the order allows an exception to receiving water limitations for acrolein and copper, which are the only two priority pollutants regulated by the order, dischargers may apply for an exception at their discretion.
-To get an exception, dischargers must submit the following information to the address shown in Item 4 above:
+Dischargers do not need a Policy exception to get covered under State Water Board Order 2013-0002-DWQ.
+However, since the Order allows an exception to receiving water limitations for acrolein and copper, which are the only two priority pollutants regulated by the Order, dischargers may apply for an exception at their discretion.
+To get an exception, dischargers must submit the following information to the Program Staff Contact listed below: to the address shown in Item 4 above:

 - A detailed description of the proposed action, including the proposed method of completing the action;